rrnaik1107-uce/book-recommendation-system/WRITEUP_note.md

 Although the raw data is chapter-level, the main recommendation task is framed at the **book level** because:
 - the assignment allows flexible scoping
-- book recommendation is a meaningful business problem
 - the interaction file does not include timestamps needed for stronger sequential modeling

 A simple continue-reading / next-chapter output is also included for users who appear to be progressing through an existing book.